XiaozhouCui/dockerplayground/nodejs-app-starting-setup/readme.md

 ## Add "name:tag" combination to an image
 - Use `-t` to add "name:tag" to an image, for example: "node:12" where tag 12 is optional
 - Run `docker build -t goals:latest .` to create a new image "goals:latest" based on current Dockerfile
-- Run `docker run -p 3000:80 -d --rm --name goalsapp goals:latest` to starat a new container "goalsapp" based on image "goals:latest"
+- Run `docker run -p 3000:80 -d --rm --name goalsapp goals:latest` to starat a server container "goalsapp" based on image "goals:latest"
+- Run `docker run --rm -it --name bmiapp bmi:initial` to starat an interactive container "bmiapp" based on image "bmi:initial"